Skip to main content Skip to page footer

 Introduction to spectrometers

 A spectrometer is an instrument used to measure the UV light spectrum.
 It can analyze the intensity of light depending on the wavelength or frequency.
 Spectrometers are essential in analytical chemistry as they allow the identification and quantification of substances through their spectral signatures.
-They are also widely used in radiometry physics, materials science, biology and environmental science.
+They are also widely used in radiometry, physics, materials science, biology and environmental science.

 Modern spectrometers use various techniques such as CMOS, CCD, photomultiplier and filter wheels.
 Each technique has its specific applications and advantages.
 Advanced spectrometers can detect extremely low irradiance levels, making them an indispensable tool in research and industry.
 As technology advances, spectrometers are becoming more precise, mobile and user-friendly, making them indispensable in a wide range of applications.